Fiffers/ped_spawner/README.md

 # ped_spawner

 ![keeper](https://user-images.githubusercontent.com/14336807/112101162-71129b00-8b63-11eb-9778-eb0434d97a5c.png)
 An easily configurable ped spawner for fivem servers.
+Supports animations as well if you have the patience to find one you like.

 Installation:<br>